rrica/lswebhomework7/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Array

+An array is an object that can store more than one value (e.g. several words) under one name (variable).
+The variable then refers to all of these words stored in it.

 	* Object

+An object, such as an array, holds several properties of the object in one name.

 	* Method

+A method is a command (stored as a function) that can be applied to an object to make it do something.

 3. Fork and clone this repo.
 When you need to commit use the following commands.